psf/policies/docs/python.org/code-of-conduct/Transparency-Report-Guidelines.md

 ## What to include

 Starting with some general information about the event puts all data in context.
 Include **the size of the event**, with separate numbers for in-person and online attendees, if applicable.
-Briefly describe the **reporting process**; who the people enforcing the CoC and responding to reports were; how an attendee could report a CoC issue; and where this information was available for attendees to find.
+Briefly describe the **reporting process**: who the people enforcing the CoC and responding to reports were, how an attendee could report a CoC issue, and where this information was available for attendees to find.

 The main part of the report will be the **statistics of reports** received (including past 3~5 years historical statistics can be helpful for comparison) and the **report status / progress for each report**.